radiovisual/keeli/README.md

 # Rule Defaults

-Each rule has a default setting of `error`, `warn` or `off`, these defaults will apply if you do not provide a configuration for the rule in the configuration file.
+Each rule can have a default setting of `error`, `warn` or `off`, these defaults will apply if you do not provide a configuration for the rule in the configuration file.

-> [!IMPORTANT]
-> Pay special attention to any rules that have a default of `off`, these are opt-in rules that must be configured with a rule of `error` or `warn` in your configuration file before they will run.

 | Rule name                | Default |
 | ------------------------ | ------- |